 Winning score – Punters are betting on what the final winning score will be.
 The bookmakers will set a pre-tournament market for this option, usually around the eight-under region for winning score, but will revise the market throughout the tournament.
 Bet on whether the winning score will be higher, or lower than what the bookmakers have set.

-Betting the Par 3 Contest
+Betting on the Masters Par 3 Contest